-These delicious, unforgettable cookies are loaded with fabulous flavor, with no rolling, cutting out or patting.
-How cool is that?
+These delicious Lemon Blueberry Shortbread Cookies are buttery, sweet and loaded with blueberry flavor, with no rolling, cutting out or patting.

 Yes, this blog would be nothing without faithful, encouraging readers like you.
 I love that, through this blogging adventure, I’ve had the opportunity to make new friends – all over the world!
 It’s so fun to open my computer and find a letter from someone I’ve never met before.
 Some are just one-time letters of query or comment, but lots of them are ongoing conversations.
 Over time, these conversations have developed into delightful relationships.

 Early last spring I received a fun email from a Café follower from Canada.
 She introduced herself, shared how she’d discovered The Café and wrote some kind words of encouragement.
 Then she asked me for a favor: